-The IEEE 802.1Q native VLAN tagging is disabled.

-When enabled, native VLAN packets going out all IEEE 802.1Q trunk ports are tagged.

-When disabled, native VLAN packets going out all IEEE 802.1Q trunk ports are not tagged.
+Syntax Description This command has no arguments or keywords.
+Command Default The IEEE 802.1Q native VLAN tagging is disabled.
+Command Modes Global configuration n Command History Release Modification 12.2(44)SE This command was introduced.
+Usage Guidelines When enabled, nativ ve VLAN packets going out all IEEE 802.1Q trunk ports are tagged. - When disabled, native VLAN packets going out all IEEE 802.1Q trunk ports are not tagged.
 You can use this command with the IEEE 802.1Q tunneling feature.
 This feature operates on an edge switch of a service-provider network and expands VLAN space by using a VLAN-in-VLAN hierarchy and tagging the tagged packets.
 You must use IEEE 802.1Q trunk ports for sending packets to the service-provider network.
 However, packets going through the core of the service-provider network might also be carried on IEEE 802.1Q trunks.
 If the native VLANs of an IEEE 802.1Q trunks match the native VLAN of a tunneling port on the same switch, traffic on the native VLAN is not tagged on the sending trunk port.
 This command ensures that native VLAN packets on all IEEE 802.1Q trunk ports are tagged.

-For more information about IEEE 802.1Q tunneling, see the software configuration guide.

-This example shows how to enable IEEE 802.1Q tagging on native VLAN frames:

-Switch# configure terminal

-Switch (config)# vlan dot1q tag native

-Switch (config)# end

-You can verify your settings by entering the show vlan dot1q tag native privileged EXEC command.

-Command Description show vlan dot1q tag native Displays IEEE 802.1Q native VLAN tagging status.
+For more information on about IEEE 802.1Q tunneling, see the software configuration guide.
+Examples This example shows s how to enable IEEE 802.1Q tagging on native VLAN frames: Switch# configure Switch (config)# • Switch (config)# • vlan dot1q tag native You can verify your settings by entering the show vlan dot1q tag native privileged EXEC command.
+Related Commands Command Description show vlan dot1q ta ag native Displays IEEE 802.1Q native VLAN tagging status.